Workforce Partnerships

 PHI, the nation’s leading expert on the direct care workforce, provides an annual snapshot including demographics, job quality challenges, and projected job openings.

 About 4.7 million direct care workers support older adults and individuals with disabilities.
-The direct care workforce is projected to add 1.2 million jobs in the next 10 years, more new jobs that any other single occupation.
-However, there are projected to be 7.9 million total direct care worker job openings in the same period due to high rates of turnover and changes in the labor force.
+The direct care workforce is projected to add 1.2 million jobs in the next 10 years, more new jobs than any other single occupation.
+During the same timeframe, nearly 9.3 million total direct care jobs will need to be filled.

 Our Solution